pynapple-org/pynapple/docs/examples/README.md

 # Examples

-Tutorials and examples for the pynapple packages.
+Tutorials and examples for the pynapple package.